WTFAcademy/WTF-Ethers/en/19_Mempool/readme.md

   - web
 ---

 # WTF Ethers: 19.
-Listening to Mempool
+Listen to Mempool

 I've been revisiting `ethers.js` recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.